Dolver

 Castle Marmond

-The WThe gothic Castle Marmond stands proudly at the heart of the Marmond’s Third of Dolver.
+The gothic Castle Marmond stands proudly at the heart of the Marmond’s Third of Dolver.
 Renowned for its walled gardens and prized hounds, the Marmond family has long been a fixture in the region’s elite circles.
 Their seasonal galas, grand hunts, and extravagant social events have served as the backdrop for countless deals and political maneuverings in Crudilex, stretching back long before the plague.

 Naenia

-Naenia is the first elven city established since the fall, a sanctuary for the most desperate and outcast: the Dolcursed, Fallen Elves, lepers, the sick, diseased, and dying.
+Naenia is the first elven city established since the fall of elvenkind, a sanctuary for the most desperate and outcast: the Dolcursed, fallen elves, lepers, the sick, diseased, and dying.
 Initially founded on ideals of altruism and compassion, the city promised housing and medical treatment for all in need.
-These noble intentions drew selfless healers, heroes, and visionaries from all across the world to its cause.
+These noble intentions drew selfless healers, heroes, and visionaries from all across the world to the city’s cause.
+However, the rapid influx of desperate souls soon overwhelmed the city's resources.
+Naenia became dangerously overpopulated, and the strain on infrastructure and supplies forced its leaders to seek aid from Azmik, a fateful decision that would forever change the face of the city.

-assistance the city so desperately needed—but at a heavy cost.
-In exchange, they demanded complete control over Naenia's laws and governance, starting with the absolute prohibition of what they deemed “dark magic.”
+control over Naenia's laws and governance, starting with the absolute prohibition of what they deemed “dark magic.”
 Under relentless pressure, the city’s leadership reluctantly agreed, their hands tied by sheer necessity.

 Overnight, Naenia transformed into a zealous, militaristic state under the Witchhunters’ dominion.
-What had once been a haven of hope became a place of rigid control and fear, as the Witchhunters enforced their laws ruthlessly.
+What had once been a haven of hope became a place of rigid oppression and fear, as the Witchhunters enforced their laws ruthlessly.
 The promise of the city's salvation came at the price of its freedom, leaving Naenia caught between its ideals and the grip of its so-called saviors.

 Keep Ironloft

-Perched on a hill, Keep Ironloft was once the last bastion of the living during Dolver's infamous 15-year plague of undeath.
+Keep Ironloft was once the last bastion of the living during Dolver's infamous 15-year plague of undeath.
 Today, the fortress stands as the primary military outpost of the country, the spearhead of its defense.
-Although the Keep is not under the stewardship of any of the three dukes, it is fiercely maintained and operated under the command of General Vinitus, who holds authority over all the forces of Dolver from the keep.
+Although the keep is not under the stewardship of any of the three dukes, it is fiercely maintained and operated under the command of General Vinitus, who holds authority over all the forces of Dolver from the keep.
+The primary role of the soldiers at Keep Ironloft is to ensure safe passage between the settlements of Dolver.
+With the countryside teeming with monsters and dangerous threats, these wayfarers serve as guardians, escorting travelers and maintaining order in a land plagued by horror.

 Ratmother Run